sudhakavya/AZ-304-Microsoft-Azure-Architect-Design/Instructions/Labs/Module_3_Lab.md

     | Host Admin Username | **Student** |
     | Host Admin Password | **Pa55w.rd1234** |

-    **Note**: Deployment ID can be obtained from the Lab Environment output page.

 1. On the **Hyper-V Host Virtual Machine with nested VMs** blade, select **Review + create** and then select **Create**.